 We do not evaluate applicants based on the relative competitiveness of their law school profiles.

 Please note that there is a preference for applicants who already have one or more LSAT scores on file.
-However, we understand that that’s not everyone’s timeline, and we very much encourage you to apply even if you do not have an LSAT score.
-Applicants without LSAT scores on file are accepted to the program every year.
+However, we do understand that every applicant is on a different timeline, and please note that applicants who do not have LSAT scores on file are selected for the program every year.

 Note: No applications will be read prior to the deadline, and there is no preference for earlier submissions.
-If you are taking the June LSAT, please wait to submit your application until you have your LSAT score.
+If you are taking the June LSAT, please update your application once you receive your score.

 If you have any questions, please email us at info@spiveyconsulting.com.

-Any documents that you submit will never be shared with anyone outside of Spivey Consulting Group.
+We will never share the documents you attach with anyone outside of the Spivey Consulting Group.

 Spivey Consulting Group partners with numerous pipeline programs across the country with the goal of increasing access and diversity in law school and the legal profession.
 We offer both no-cost and heavily discounted options for assistance, including free admissions strategy presentations, free or reduced one-day admissions bootcamps, and flexible options for more individualized and intensive work directly with program participants and/or mentors.

-If you work with a legal education access-oriented pipeline or pre-law program, please reach out to us, and we would be happy to schedule a meeting to discuss how we may be able to help.
+If you work with a legal education access-oriented pipeline or pre-law program, please reach out to us, and we would be happy to schedule a meeting to discuss how we can to help.